The Ultimate Guide to Using Direct Mail Marketing to Grow Your Real Estate Business

 How Often Should You Mail?

 Do you remember the first time you ordered something from Amazon?
+What about eBay?
 Best Buy?
-Ebay?

 Chances are, the first time you purchased from them was not the first time you heard of them.
-People usually need to build trust with brand before making big decisions with a company.
+People usually need to build trust with a brand before making big decisions with the company.
 The same is true for wholesalers.
-When a person receives your direct mail for the first time, chances are – they will ignore it.
-However, after receiving multiple letters they build familiarity with your brand and trust is built.
+When a person receives your direct mail for the first time, chances are they will ignore it.
+However, after receiving multiple letters, they build familiarity with your brand and trust is built.

 Some wholesalers suggest mailing every month to your list.
-Others put their list on a 3 month rotation (1/3 of the list each month, so people receive four letters per year.)
+Others put their list on a 3-month rotation (a third of the list each month, so people receive four letters per year).
 Others simply mail every other month.

 A “no thank you” is often just a “not right now.”
 Most successful wholesalers can tell you story after story of deals they’ve done with sellers after being told “no” more than once.
 As we talked about earlier in the quote from Joy Gendusa, direct mail is about being the solution sitting on their kitchen table the day they realize they have a problem.
 Only by regular mailing can you optimize your chance of being the solution on the day they need it.